tztechno/forked_CPPO/README.md

 # CPPO: Accelerating the Training of Group Relative Policy Optimization-Based Reasoning Models

+## Note: Our paper will be released within the next one to two weeks, accomplished by more comprehensive results.

 ## Abstract
 We introduce **Completion Pruning Policy Optimization (CPPO)** to accelerate the training of reasoning models based on Group Relative Policy Optimization (GRPO).
 GRPO, while effective, incurs high training costs due to the need for sampling multiple completions for each question.
 Our analysis reveals that the number of completions impacts model accuracy sublinearly yet increases training time multiplicatively, and not all completions contribute equally to policy training---their contribution depends on their relative advantage.
 To address these issues, we propose CPPO, which prunes completions with low absolute advantages, significantly reducing the number needed for gradient calculation and updates.
 Additionally, we introduce a dynamic completion allocation strategy to maximize GPU utilization by incorporating additional questions, further enhancing training efficiency.
 Experiments on GSM8K datasets and Qwen2.5-1.5b-Instruct models demonstrate that CPPO accelerates reasoning model training by nearly **$$1.60 \times$$** while maintaining the same performance as the original GRPO.